Mauricio Dubon Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective nine K/9, which ranks 12th in MLB.

-- The Mariners have a 3.48 team ERA that ranks fifth among all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.55).

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (22 total, 0.7 per game).
+- Mariners pitchers combine to surrender the second-fewest home runs in baseball (24 total, 0.8 per game).

-- Castillo makes the start for the Mariners, his seventh of the season.
-He is 2-0 with a 1.82 ERA and 38 strikeouts in 34 2/3 innings pitched.
+- Gonzales (2-0 with a 4.74 ERA and 19 strikeouts in 24 2/3 innings pitched) gets the start for the Mariners, his sixth of the season.

-- In his most recent appearance on Friday, April 28 against the Toronto Blue Jays, the righty tossed five innings, allowing two earned runs while surrendering six hits.
+- In his last time out on Sunday against the Toronto Blue Jays, the lefty threw three innings, giving up five earned runs while surrendering eight hits.

+- The 31-year-old has put up an ERA of 4.74, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents are hitting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.